javicacheiro/openstack-training/core/networking/networking.md

 ```
 ssh -p 1002 cesgaxuser@<floating_ip_vm1>
 ```

+### Option 4: Creating a VPN
+For more advanced use cases, we can create a VPN in the public instance that exposes our tenant network, eg. using wireguard.

 ## Deleting a tenant network and the associated router
 Follow this steps in the "Network Topology" view: